kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 When the cycle fails, the scheduler rejects the entire group.
 * All Pods in the group are moved back to the scheduling queue.
+  Their status is updated the event with failure reason is sent.
 * Crucially, any `.status.nominatedNodeName` entries set during the failed attempt (or from previous cycles) must be cleared.
 This ensures that the resources tentatively reserved for this gang are immediately released for other workloads.